collamaf/SimDaVinci/README_DaVinci.md

 - Simplification of materials for the probe laparo housing: 3 materials: "Ext" for external housing, "Metal" for metal covering inside and "Inner" for inner part (maybe air)

 2018.06.13 by MorettiR
-- Probe Casing modified with boolean solids and possibility to choose the presence/absence of the casing, from line comand, simply putting respectively the CaseDepth > 0 or <=0.
+- Probe Casing modified with boolean solids and possibility to choose the presence/absence of the casing, from line comand, simply putting respectively the CaseDepth > 0 or <=0 ( this is true only in the case -GaSet 1 ).

 2018.06.13 by collamaf
 - Now when requesting Sphere Source the sphere is centered on the center of the probe case to gain in isotropy